 For that reason, I took Cambodia by storm and did as much as possible in ten days.

-I want to share my day trip to Angkor Wat which was amazing!
+I want to share my day trip to Angkor Wat, which was amazing!

 Angkor Wat was built at the behest of the Khmer king Suryavarman II in the early 12th century in Yaśodharapura (present-day Angkor), the capital of the Khmer Empire, as his state temple and eventual mausoleum.
 Angkor Wat combines two basic plans of Khmer temple architecture: the temple-mountain and the later galleried temple.
-It is designed to represent Mount Meru, home of the devas in Hindu mythology and is surrounded by a moat more than 5 km (3.1 mi).
+It is designed to represent Mount Meru, home of the devas in Hindu mythology, and is surrounded by a moat more than 5 km (3.1 mi).
 Enclosed within an outer wall 3.6 kilometres (2.2 mi) long are three rectangular galleries, each raised above the next.
 At the centre of the temple stands a quincunx of towers.
-Unlike most Angkorian temples, Angkor Wat is oriented to the west with scholars divided as to the significance of this.
+Unlike most Angkorian temples, Angkor Wat is oriented to the west, with scholars divided as to the significance of this.